By using this site, you agree to the Privacy Policy and Terms of Use.

 However, despite the optimistic outlook, the report also suggests that such future gain could be limited by workforce skills gaps and limited access to high-quality, integrated data.

 Singapore firms expect to boost their AI spending by an average of 38 per cent over the next two years.
-Confidence is rising as well, with 67 per cent of respondents say they are satisfied with their current return on investment (ROI) on AI, and 63 per cent say AI has already helped them address key challenges, like improving decision-making and customer engagement.
+Confidence is rising as well, with 67 per cent of respondents say they are satisfied with their current ROI on AI, and 63 per cent say AI has already helped them address key challenges, like improving decision-making and customer engagement.

 Key challenges remain

-Far East, unfortunately, could be more an outlier.
-SAP’s study found that 70 per cent of Singapore business leaders are unsure whether AI is delivering its full potential.
-The findings from the SAP report suggest that early success does not guarantee long-term advantage, with significant room for further growth value creation.
+Despite these gains, 70 per cent of Singapore business leaders are unsure whether AI is delivering its full potential.
+The findings suggest that early success does not guarantee long-term advantage, with significant room for further growth value creation.

-Singapore has advanced rapidly in terms of AI ambition and investment, due to strong government policy, high levels of digital maturity and its globally connected economy, said Eileen Chua, managing director for SAP Singapore.
+Singapore has advanced rapidly in terms of AI ambition and investment, due to strong government policy, high levels of digital maturity and its globally connected economy, said Eileen Chua, managing director, SAP Singapore.

-“Our research suggests that to sustain this momentum and seize the next wave of AI innovation, Singapore organisations will have to bridge their reported gaps in data readiness and workforce capability,” she noted, adding that organisational readiness is a key challenge.
+“Our research suggests that to sustain this momentum and seize the next wave of AI innovation, Singapore organisations will have to bridge their reported gaps in data readiness and workforce capability,” said Chua.Organisational readiness is the key challenge.

 Data capability is another challenge.
 More than half (58 per cent) of respondents lack confidence in their ability to integrate and share data across business functions, a key requirement for scaling enterprise scale AI.
 Data readiness challenges is more pronounced in legal (80 per cent), finance (73 per cent), human resources (66 per cent), the CEO’s office (64 per cent) and procurement (55 per cent).